Skip to main content

 Dates vary by tour

 • The Black Journey: African-American Walking Tours of Philadelphia: Take a deeper dive into Philly’s Black history with The Black Journey: Philly’s African-American Walking Tour, a one-and-a-half-hour excursion uncovering often-overlooked stories of Black Philadelphians and vital cultural sites.
-While The Original Black History Tour runs on Saturdays and can be booked right on the official site, The Black Journey offers additional experiences, including tours focused on Revolutionary-era Philadelphia and the historically Black neighborhood, the 7th Ward, which can be booked by phone (ongoing).
+While The Original Black History Tour runs on Saturdays and can be booked right on the official site, The Black Journey offers additional experiences, including tours focused on Revolutionary-era Philadelphia and the historically Black neighborhood, the 7th Ward (ongoing).

 Where: The Black Journey: African-American Walking Tour begins at Independence Visitor Center, 599 Market Street, Philadelphia, PA